-Mr Sandeep a male of 28 years of age invests in Endowment Life Insurance Policy with a 30 year tenure paying a premium of INR 30000 per annum.
+Mr Sandeep a male of 28 years of age invests in an Endowment policy with a 30-year tenure paying a premium of INR 30000 per annum.
 The sum assured is INR 10 Lakhs per annum in case he dies before the tenure of the policy.
 The policy yields a sum assured as well as a bonus amount of INR 25 Lakhs after a period of 30 Years.
 Let us calculate the rate of return of this policy over a time frame of 30 Years.